storax/jinjaapidoc/docs/usage.rst

   :jinjaapi_srcdir: **REQUIRED!** the path to the source directory of your python code.
   :jinjaapi_outputdir: directory for generated files.
 Defaults to the documenation source directory (ussually the directory of conf.py).
   :jinjaapi_nodelete: :class:`bool` - If False, delete the output directory first.
-Defaults to False
+                      Defaults to False.
   :jinjaapi_exclude_paths: :class:`list` - A list of paths to exclude.
   :jinjaapi_force: :class:`bool` - If True, overwrite existing files.
-Defaults to True
+                   Defaults to True.
   :jinjaapi_followlinks: :class:`bool` - If True, follow symbolic links.
+                         Defaults to True.
   :jinjaapi_dryrun: :class:`bool` - If True, do not create any files.
                     Defaults to False.
   :jinjaapi_includeprivate: :class:`bool` - If True, include private modules.
-  :jinjaapi_templatedirs: :class:`list` - list of directorys to search for templates.
-                          The templates used for rendering should be named like :data:`jinjaapidoc.gendoc.MODULE_TEMPLATE_NAME` and
-			  :data:`jinjaapidoc.gendoc.PACKAGE_TEMPLATE_NAME`.
-			  If no modules are found, use the default templates provided by this package.
+                            Defaults to True.
+  :jinjaapi_addsummarytemplate: :class:`bool` - If True, add autosummary template for classes.
+                                Defaults to True.

 Documenter
 ----------